mila-iqia/milabench/docs/dev-usage.rst

 .. code-block:: bash

-    milabench pin config/standard.yaml --select mybench --variant cuda --constraint constraints/cu118.txt
+    milabench pin --config config/standard.yaml --select mybench --variant cuda

 The basic idea behind ``milabench pin`` is to pin software versions for stability and reproducibility.
 Using the command above, the base requirements in ``benchmarks/mybench/requirements.in`` will be saved in ``requirements.cuda.txt``.
 If variant is not specified, the value of ``install_variant`` in the config file will be used (in ``standard.yaml``, which is ``install_value: "{{arch}}"``; that resolves to either "rocm" or "cuda" depending on the machine's architecture).

-The constraints file specifies appropriate constraints for the architecture, CUDA version, or other constraints that are specific to the environment.
+For a given variant, the installation is also constrained by ``constraints/variant.txt``, if the file exists.
+The file specifies appropriate constraints for the architecture, CUDA version, or other constraints that are specific to the environment.

+You can add more constraints with ``--constraints path/to/constraints.txt``.

 milabench report
 ~~~~~~~~~~~~~~~~